Skip to main content

 kubernetes.io/arch: "${ARCH}"

-You can use PodNodeSelector admission controller if you want to set the node selector by per-namespace basis.
+You can use WOODPECKER_BACKEND_K8S_POD_NODE_SELECTOR if you want to set the node selector per Agent or PodNodeSelector admission controller if you want to set the node selector by per-namespace basis.

 Tolerationsโ€‹